dutchmims/Love-Food/README.md

 # Features

+## Header

+The header is consistent throughout the website on each page, showing the website name and logo on the left and the navigation to the 3 pages on the right.

+## Footer

+The footer is consistent throughout the website on each page, showing 4 social media links and the website copyright at the bottom left.

+### Homepage

+1.
+2.
+3.

+### Gallery

+1.
+2.
+3.

+### Sign Up

+1.
+2.
+3.

 1. Feature name
 2. A description about the feature and how it works
 3. Screenshot image of the feature